zelosleone/turso/bindings/java/README.md

-# Limbo JDBC Driver
+# Turso JDBC Driver

-The Limbo JDBC driver is a library for accessing and creating Limbo database files using Java.
+The Turso JDBC driver is a library for accessing and creating Turso database files using Java.

 ## Project Status